 The Evolution of SEO

 SEO is constantly changing.
 The search engines continually create algorithms that are better and better at understanding online content as well as search queries.

-We’re all keenly aware of the ‘core updates’ that Google rolls out several times a year.
-And then there are the specific algorithm updates like Penguin, Panda, or the Medic update that target specific issues.
+There are also specific algorithm updates like Penguin, Panda, or the Medic update that target specific issues.